Gleoman/Makers-cloud-engineer-exercise/README.md

 ## **Running the Tests**

-The testing framework for this website is Rspec and Capybara.
+The website has been designed according on a TDD basis.
+The testing frameworks used are Rspec and Capybara.

 ---

 ## **Deployment**

-This website is deployed on the Heroku platform, using a cloud based PostgreSQL database, which allows for ease of scale.
+The website is deployed on the Heroku platform, using a cloud based PostgreSQL database, which allows for ease of scale.

 ---